Library - Student Services

 Concordia students may obtain a library card from Westchester Library System.
 Visit the Bronxville or the Eastchester Branches and show you student I.D. card.
 You will be allowed to check out and request from their system.

 In an effort to become a more green campus, Concordia has implemented a print and copy accounting system.
 At the beginning of each semester, all students receive a credit of $40 dollars to use towards printing and copying.
-The credit is reset each semester – there is NO carry over semester to semester.
-Each page printed or copied at machines in the Information Commons decreases your balance until you run out of pages – at which point you can visit the reference librarians to add pages for a fee.
+Each page printed or copied at the machines decreases your balance until you run out of pages – at which point you can visit the reference desk to add money to your print card.
+The credit on your print card is reset each semester and the balance is carried over from semester to semester.

 If a student were to print only double-sided, black and white pages that would allow up to 500 pages in a semester.